yardimcilab/gawain/README.md

 - **() (Subshell):** Commands inside parentheses are executed in a subshell.
 This means they are executed in a separate process, and any changes to the environment (like changing directories or setting variables) do not affect the current shell.
 For example, `(cd folder; command)` runs command in folder, but the current shell's directory does not change.
 - **; (Sequential Execution):** It separates commands to be executed sequentially, regardless of the success or failure of the previous command.
 For example, `command1; command2` executes `command1` and then `command2`, one after the other.
 - **tee (Branch Output):** The tee command reads from standard input and writes to both standard output and one or more files, effectively branching the output.
 For example, `command | tee file.txt` displays the output of command on the screen and also writes it to file.txt.

+## Why "Wistan"?

+One of the author's favorite books is [The Buried Giant](https://www.amazon.com/Buried-Giant-Vintage-International/dp/0307455793) by [Kazuo Ishiguro](https://en.wikipedia.org/wiki/Kazuo_Ishiguro).
+The breath of the dragon Querig spreads amnesia across the land of medieval Briton.
+Wistan slays the dragon, dispelling the mist.